folutade/KnowThatYouAnointed/content/posts/the-party.md

   You have guided them in your strength to your holy habitation.***
   -Exodus 15:1-13

-* The story and poetry of God rescuing the Israelite people from slavery constantly emphasizes the fact that God’s people are meant to fully rely on God’s power rather than relying on their own power.
-In many cases, God's people are must learn to rely on God in situations where relying on their own power would require them to use their hands for violence against their human enemies.
+* The story and poetry of God rescuing the Israelite people from slavery constantly emphasize the fact that God’s people are meant to fully rely on God’s power rather than relying on their own power.
+In many cases, God's people must learn to rely on God in situations where relying on their own power would require them to use their hands for violence against their human enemies.

 * The importance of being humble enough to rely on the hand of God rather than using one’s own hands to commit acts of violence is further emphasized by Jesus and his disciples in the New Testament, most notably in chapter 4 of the letter from St. James.

   * ***Where do wars and fightings among you come from?
 Don’t they come from your pleasures that war in your members?
 You lust, and don’t have.
 You murder and covet, and can’t obtain.
 You fight and make war.** You don’t have, because you don’t ask.
 You ask, and don’t receive, because you ask with wrong motives, so that you may spend it on your pleasures.
 You adulterers and adulteresses, don’t you know that friendship with the world is hostility toward God? **Whoever therefore wants to be a friend of the world makes himself an enemy of God**.
 Or do you think that the Scripture says in vain, “The Spirit who lives in us yearns jealously”?
 But he gives more grace.
 Therefore it says, **“God resists the proud, but gives grace to the humble.”
 Be subject therefore to God.** Resist the devil, and he will flee from you.
 Draw near to God, and he will draw near to you.
 Cleanse your hands, you sinners.
 Purify your hearts, you double-minded.
 Lament, mourn, and weep.
 Let your laughter be turned to mourning and your joy to gloom. **Humble yourselves in the sight of the Lord, and he will exalt you.***
   -James 4:1-10

 * It is notable that Kendrick specifically refers to chapter 4 of St. James’s letter on the song “LUST.”.

   * *Lately, in **James 4:4 says
   "Friend of the world is enemy of the Lord"***